 Explores issues related to copyright and intellectual property laws, with emphasis on electronic environment.
 Credit is allowed for only TWC 451 or 551.
+Prerequisite: TWC 301 or instructor approval.

-TWC 452 Information in the Digital Age.
-(3)
+E TWC 452 Information in the Digital Age.
+(3) spring

 Explores the creation, organization, dissemination, and use of information; the impact of technologies; and surrounding economic, legal, and social issues.
-Credit is allowed for only TWC 452 or 552.
+Prerequisite: TWC 301 or instructor approval.